Can a Trustee Be a Beneficiary?

 - The trustee providing themselves with loans from the trust

-- The trustee selling trust property to another trust that they manage for below market value
+- The trustee selling trust property to another trust they manage for below market value

 - The trustee defending a trust contest that is valid because the current trust provides them with a larger inheritance